anthonykasza/crypto-terms/README.md

 Coinbase - is an American company that operates a cryptocurrency exchange platform.

+opensea - an NFT markteplace on the Polygon network

 Kyber Network - a non-custodial DEX

 Balancer - a DEX with an AMM (similar to Uniswap).
 Balancer is able to create liquidity pools of many (more than 2) assets.
 Governance token is BAL.